nils-n/throwing-sticks/README.md

 - visualize other interesting numbers such as $\phi$ (golden ratio) or Euler number $e$
 - implement some more interactive feedback to the user, for example when he has found the two special positions on the second diagram
 - A second page with a more strict explanation why the likelihood of turning green or red has the value 1 / $\pi$ for the interested user
+- Another extension could be to have a simulation that calculates pi to an arbitrary precision - this will not work in a browser any more, but could be done using a large-scale simulation (>10e6 sticks) on a back-end server

 ### Accessibility